nyeholt/silverstripe-simplecache/README.md

 ## Usage

+* Define cache config - use the caches.conf.sample file as a guide
 * Add the SimpleCachePublisher extension to a publishable data type and publish your page.
 * Change .htaccess to point to simplecache/frontend-cache.php instead of